ivarref/clj-paginate/README.md

 Batching is supported.
 Add `:batch? true` when calling `paginate`.
 `f` must now accept a vector of nodes, and return a vector of processed nodes.
-The returned vector *must* have the same ordering as the input vector.
+The returned vector must have the same ordering as the input vector.

 ## Performance

+`prepare-paginate` turns the input collection into a binary search tree, and thus the general performance is `O(log n)` for finding where to continue giving out data.
+However, if `:filter` is used and seldom matches anything, it may very well be much worse, `O(n)`.
+Use `:filter` at your own risk!

+Using `:first 1000` and 10 million dummy entries, the average overhead was about 10 ms per iteration on my machine.
+That is about 10 microseconds per returned node.
+While that is not great, it is not terrible either.
+About 80% of the time is spent inside `pr-str` printing the cursor.

 ## License